 Tim Schall — Artistic Director/Producer/Faculty

 Tim has been called “a consummate cabaret performer” by Cabaret Scenes Magazine.
 He is a singer with over a dozen solo shows to his credit.
 KDHX St. Louis refers to his performances as “madly entertaining”.
 He has headlined his shows at the prestigious St. Louis venues The Sheldon Concert Hall, The Bistro at Grand Center, Gaslight Cabaret Festival, among many other clubs and performing arts centers.
-Regionally/nationally he has performed at Davenports (Chicago), Geist Cabaret (Santa Fe), in addition to venues in Boston and Washington DC.
+Regionally/nationally he has performed at Davenports (Chicago), Geist Cabaret (Santa Fe), in addition to venues in Boston, Colorado, Iowa and Washington DC.
 St. Louis’ Riverfront Times says of his cabaret work, “expect great things”.

-Tim is Artistic Director/Producer/Faculty Member of The St. Louis Cabaret Conference and is solely responsible for choosing faculty, curriculum and students.
+Tim is co-founder of The St. Louis Cabaret Conference and is solely responsible for choosing faculty, curriculum and students.
 Under Schall’s guidance The St. Louis Cabaret Conference has developed into one of the top song performance training programs in the country with a renowned, award winning guest faculty that attracts more than 30 singers each year from all over the nation.
-Additionally, he has taught numerous Advanced Performance classes and directed nearly 30 full length cabaret shows and showcases for various singers, including Tony nominee Lara Teeter’s acclaimed New York debut at 54 Below in 2014.
+Additionally, he has taught numerous Advanced Performance classes and directed nearly 30 full length cabaret shows and showcases for various singers, including Tony nominee Lara Teeter’s acclaimed New York cabaret debut at 54 Below in 2014.

 “Tim Schall sings with a voice like honey, a heart filled with emotion and a mind that knows how to tell a story.
 That’s the cabaret triple crown.” — Cabaret legend Amanda McBroom